SapienzaNLP/reading-group/_posts/2020-04-01-next-reading-group.md

 ---
 layout: post
-title: Hate and Abuse Detection: An Overview
+title: Hate and Abuse Detection - An Overview
 ---

 **When**:  Wednesday 8th of April 2020 at 09:00.